North America and China drive Adidas growth but Reebok slips

 The net profit figure exceeded an average analyst forecasts for 510 million euros in a Reuters poll, but sales were slightly shy of consensus for 5.59 billion.

-Adidas said sales had risen 21 percent in North America, where it has been taking market share from rival Nike (NKE.N), and 26 percent in greater China, although Reebok sales fell 3 percent, due to declines in the training and running categories.
+Adidas said sales had risen 21 percent in North America, where it has been taking market share from rival Nike, and 26 percent in greater China, although Reebok sales fell 3 percent, due to declines in the training and running categories.